williamhorning/williamhorning/src/content/docs/lightning/hosting/docker.md

 # Hosting with Docker

-Another way to host Lightning aside from using Deno directly is to use Docker and Docker Compose.
+Another way to host Lightning aside from using the cli directly is to use Docker and Docker Compose.
 This allows you to use containers and run it more easily using container management software.